postmanlabs/postman-runtime/README.md

         // Maximum allowed response size in bytes (only supported on Node, ignored in the browser)
         maxResponseSize: 1000000,

+        // Maximum allowed header size in bytes (only supported on Node HTTP/1, ignored in the browser and when using HTTP/2)
+        maxHeaderSize: 1000000,

         // HTTP Protocol version to use.
 Valid options are http1, http2, and auto (only supported on Node, ignored in the browser)
         protocolVersion: 'http1',